 Once an ORPS has been added the NRPSs will automatically communicate with it.
 NRPS send all traffic to the first ORPS in their config list until it stops responding, the NRPS then try the next ORPS in the list.
-The order of preference is the order which the ORPS were added to the Support server.
-If you want any particular ORPS to be your primary server, set the 'High priority' option on its config on the Support server, as indicated in section 9.1.

 Shared secrets for your additional ORPS: Normally every ORPS has a unique set of shared secrets for peering with the NRPS.
 This is best practice and the most secure way of employing shared secrets.
 This remains true even in scenarios in which peered realms contain multiple RADIUS servers.
 When an organisation registers a second ORPS, by default a further unique set of shared secrets is generated, different from those for the first ORPS.
 Govroam administrators must be aware that in deployments where the ORPS form fail-over clusters you cannot simply use the original four shared secrets on both ORPSs.